magnesiumlabs/lasco/src/components/display/README.md

 # Display

-Utilities for applying display type of element.
+Utilities for applying display type of an element.

 ## Usage